 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 150–200 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 2 classmates’ threads.
-Each reply must be 50–100 words.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
+Each thread must be 150–300 words and demonstrate course-related knowledge.
+In addition to the thread, the student is required to reply to 2 or more classmates’ threads.
+Each reply must be 100–200 words.

-The student will complete the Protecting Human Research Participants online course through the National Institutes of Health, Office of Extramural Research.
+The student will complete the Research Training Course Assignment written course through the National Institutes of Health, Office of Extramural Research.
 This course replaces an earlier training program run by the National Institutes of Health.
-The course will take about 3 hours to complete.
-At the end, the student will receive a certificate of completion.
+The course will take about 3-5 hours to complete.
+The student will begin by reading and studying the information provided in the PHRP Course Materials pdf and then take the assessment using the answer sheet provided.
+Upon completion of the assessment, students will submit their answer sheet online.

 The student will write an annotated bibliography with 20 scholarly sources on the topic of your choice relating to music.
 The final submission should include a title page, citations, and annotations for each source.
-The final document will be approximately 10 pages long.
+The final document will be approximately 10 pages long (minimum).